cortesi/modd/README.md

 # Variables

-You can declare variables like this:
+Variables are declared as follows:

 ```
 @variable = value
 ```

 Variables can only be declared in the global scope (i.e. not inside blocks).
 All values are strings and follow the same semantics as commands - that is, they can have escaped line endings, or be quoted strings.
 Variables are read once at startup, and it is an error to re-declare a variable that already exists.

 You can use variables in commands like so: